 - Enables you to apply for environmental credits for waste minimization because it is considered a recovered resource

 - Helps you meet sustainability goals as it produces only 20% of the greenhouse gases that virgin carbon manufacturing does

 We offer services for off-site thermal reactivation treatment in special kilns at temperatures of 850° C and above.
 The exhausted carbon is regenerated in state-of-the-art reactivation facilities in North America, Europe and Asia-Pacific, and we ensure that spent carbon is returned to a 97% or greater adsorption capacity.
 Our dedicated reactivation facilities are geared to handle specific types of exhausted carbon from potable water treatment and food industries, as well as from wastewater treatment, gas treatment and chemical applications.

-You may choose from a variety of programs, including reusing your own carbon after reactivation, participating in a carbon pool or sharing program, and replacing exhausted carbon with fresh carbon.
+You may choose from a variety of programs, including reusing your own carbon after reactivation, participating in a carbon pool or sharing program, and replacing exhausted carbon with virgin carbon.
 We are also available to help you select a suitable form of carbon transport and handling, including bulk tank car, bulk container or bulk bags.